 The program has been enthusiastically welcomed by residents and visitors, with a 2013 survey showing that 98% of Sydneysiders support the initiative.
 More than one-third of customers said they would otherwise have eaten at home, showing that food trucks are creating a new market and 72% feel food trucks made the area feel safer.

-The Sydney Food Trucks app for Android or iPhone, which launched in October 2012, has been downloaded more than 64,000 times and receives an average 400 visits each day.
+The Sydney Food Trucks app for Android or iPhone, which launched in October 2012, has been downloaded more than 90,000 times.

 Ben Siderowitz, with his NYPD (New York Pastrami Deli) food truck, is one of the latest recruits.

 "Food has always been my passion," he says.
 "It started when I helped my grandma in the kitchen as a little boy and later I loved to cook for my friends and family.
 The food truck concept matches my personality, as I don’t like to be in one place for too long and subscribe to the philosophy of variety being the 'spice of life'.

 "My early impression as an operator is that the general public is very receptive to food trucks and has readily embraced NYPD and our menu.
 I’ve been surprised that so many new customers have yet to taste New York style cuisine and this is exciting.
 It gives me the opportunity to make them their first Reuben or Pastrami on Rye!
 The overall customer response has been very positive and I love seeing the same people come back each week.

 "Food trucking is working even better than I had hoped, even though it is a challenge, and sometimes you can put your sweat and tears into a day’s work for very little financial reward.
 But the bigger picture is always the most important.
 It’s exciting to be in an industry which is fairly new and on the move.
 This allows me to think outside the box and be an innovator rather than an imitator," he says.